 The most restrictive data may be accessed in person at the IAB Research Data Center located in the CCSS-RS offices at 391 Pine Tree Road.
 Access to confidential administrative microdata is provided through a thin client connection directly to the IAB servers in Germany.
 In addition to Cornell University, other locations in the U.S. where this access is possible include: University of Michigan; University of California at Berkeley; Harvard University; University of California Los Angeles; and Princeton University.

 Access to the IAB’s less restrictive confidential microdata, referred to as Scientific Use Files (SUF), are available.
-These files are similar in origin to the highly restrictive files but have been factually anonymized enabling wider access.
+These files are similar in origin to the highly restrictive files but have been factually anonymized, enabling wider access.
 IAB will check for each specific case if and under what conditions a SUF file can be stored and accessed from a personal workplace.
-For this, potential users will have to complete a data security concept, as described here: https://fdz.iab.de/en/FDZ_Data_Access/FDZ_Scientific_Use_Files.aspx.
+Potential users will have to complete a data security concept, as described here: https://fdz.iab.de/en/FDZ_Data_Access/FDZ_Scientific_Use_Files.aspx.

 All data products available are provided free of charge.
-For instructions on how to apply for the data, visit the Data Access: On-site Use page.
-For help accessing these data contact IAB via electronic mail (email@example.com) or call IAB in Nuremberg, Germany (+49-911-179-1752).
+For instructions on applying for the data, visit the Data Access: On-site Use page.
+For help accessing these data, contact IAB via electronic mail (email@example.com) or call IAB in Nuremberg, Germany (+49-911-179-1752).

 The IAB-FDZ data access site at Cornell University is located in the CCSS-RS offices at 391 Pine Tree Road, Ithaca, NY 14850.
 Contact Info: email: firstname.lastname@example.org; telephone: 607-255-1986.